yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 ### Who Knows How Words Are Formed?

 It's been over two years since the [first post](/2020/01/19/what-is-the-nsr-part-1) of this blog, and the "public" opening of the [NSR Discord](https://cairnrpg.com/discord-server/) (currently at 1,260 members).
 We've also launched a [Discourse](https://discourse.rpgcauldron.com/) forum that I'm quite proud of, despite failing to post there as often as I'd like.
-There are 64 game tagged "NSR" on [Itch.io Physical Games](https://itch.io/physical-games/tag-nsr), and about 8 in their "Games" section.
+There are 64 games tagged "NSR" on [Itch.io Physical Games](https://itch.io/physical-games/tag-nsr), and about 8 in their "Games" section.
 I reckon quite a few of us have likely forgotten to include it as a tag as well (ahem).

 Most folks probably already know the term "NSR" owes its origin to a [Bone Box Chant](https://boneboxchant.wordpress.com/) post by [**Pandatheist**](https://twitter.com/Pandatheist), though on her blog she points to a slightly [earlier conversation](https://twitter.com/BrianBloodaxe/status/1191422690952990724) between **[Necropraxis](https://twitter.com/necropraxis)** and **[Brian Ashford](https://twitter.com/BrianBloodaxe)**: